KauzClay/docs-tap/scst-scan/troubleshoot-scan.hbs.md

 ## <a id="troubleshoot-scanner-metadata-config"></a> Troubleshooting scanner to MetadataStore configuration

-### Insight CLI failed to post scan results to metadata store due to failed certificate verification
+### Failed to post scan results to metadata store due to failed certificate verification

 If you encounter this issue: